michcasehsu/mypro/README.md

 For more R codes, please also viist https://Rpubs.com/michellecaseyhsu.

-Basic R codes can also be located under Advanced R folder/SCC/R-Shiny folder.
+Basic R codes can also be located under Intermediate R folder/SCC/R-Shiny folder.